-When you think of the Netherlands what’s the first thing that pops into your mind?
-It could be windmills, cheese, or the infamous Tikkie — an online payment system where you can send people requests for absurdly small amounts of money.
+When you think of the Netherlands, what’s the first thing that pops into your mind?
+Is it windmills, cheese, or tulips?
+Or maybe it’s the infamous Tikkie — an online payment system where you can send people requests for absurdly small amounts of money.

-There’s no rule book for Tikkie — but there really should be one.
-With their reputation for being direct and stingy, Dutchies seem to have no problems navigating the unspoken rules of Tikkie.
+There’s no official rule book for using Tikkie — but there really should be one.
+With their reputation for being both direct and stingy, Dutch people seem to have no problems navigating the unspoken rules of the payment platform.

-For internationals who come from less direct cultures though, the art (or extreme sport if you’re Dutch) of Tikkie-ing can be a minefield.
+For internationals who come from less direct cultures, though, the art (or extreme sport, if you’re Dutch) of Tikkie-ing can be quite the minefield.

 What’s an appropriate amount to request a Tikkie for?

-Anyone who’s lived in the Netherlands has probably realised that the idea of reciprocity and doing rounds doesn’t really exist here.
-Don’t get us wrong, this can have advantages… but not that many. 😂
+Anyone who’s lived in the Netherlands for a while has probably realised that the idea of reciprocity, or doing rounds, doesn’t really exist here.
+Don’t get us wrong, this can have its advantages… But not that many. 😂

 READ MORE | 14 downright stingy things Dutch people do

-We asked the DutchReview readers for their opinions and the general consensus is that the sooner you send that Tikkie, the better.
-Maybe don’t send it while you’re still seated at the restaurant having just put your fork down — that might come off as a little desperate — but if you send it when you get home or the next morning you’re good to go.
+We asked the DutchReview readers for their opinions, and the general consensus is that the sooner you send that Tikkie, the better.
+Maybe don’t send it while you’re still seated at the restaurant, having just put your forks down — that might come off as a little desperate.
+But, if you send it when you get home or the next morning, you’re generally good to go.

 What if you forget to send the Tikkie — how long do you have?

-But say you’re going through your bank account and you remember that you paid €30 + for a friend two months ago, then you’re well within your rights to send a Tikkie and everyone will respect you for that.
+But say you’re going through your bank account, and remember that you paid €30 for a friend two months ago.
+Then you’re well within your rights to send a Tikkie, and everyone will respect you for it.